Center for Teaching & Learning

 Requests for Accommodations

 Students requesting accommodations are directed to the Center for Teaching and Learning (CTL), whose professional staff will document the nature of the disability, determine the ways in which it impedes access to the educational experience, and coordinate an appropriate modification or adjustment to ensure access.
+Appeals of decisions regarding academic accommodation shall be made to the Dean of the College, whose decision shall be final.

 Whom Should I Contact?